Yechiel82/AISummarizer/README.md

 We also uploaded our model summarizer model to huggingface https://huggingface.co/Mr-FineTuner/Summary-model-better

-In the demo file, you can use our model to try various input
+In the demo file, you can use our model to try various input.
+Run it on Google Colab so you can connect your python notebook into the Google Drive easily.

-Before you execute file Demo_Deeplearning.ipynb, make directory "DeepLearning_UAS" in directory Drive/MyDrive at Google Drive.
-After that, make directory "data" in directory "DeepLearning_UAS".
+Before you execute file "Demo_Deeplearning.ipynb", make directory "DeepLearning_UAS" in directory Drive/MyDrive at Google Drive first.
+After that, make directory "data" and "results in directory "DeepLearning_UAS".

+Move the "eng-indo.txt" to directory "data" that has created before.

+Unzip the "fine-tuned-model.zip" and "fine-tuned-tokenizer.zip".
+After unzip these two ZIP file, move them to directory "results" that has created before.

+Now, you can run it freely.

 Kelompok 6
 - Elisabeth Violina (IBDA 2021/212100693)